A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

 Afternoon: Side Trip to Dazaifu (太宰府)

 It was near noon when I left Hakata Machiya Folk Museum.
-Hopping on the subway once more, I made my way to busy Tenjin Station, the heart of downtown Fukuoka, and there, I switched to a local train service operated by Nishitetsu Railways and headed for Daizaifu.
+Hopping on the subway once more, I made my way to busy Tenjin Station, the heart of downtown Fukuoka.
+Once there, I switched to a local train service operated by Nishitetsu Railways and headed for Daizaifu.

 Dazaifu Tenmangu Shrine (大宰府天満宮)